United Kingdom DodgeBall Association

+The United Kingdom DodgeBall Association (UKDBA) was a dodgeball association in the United Kingdom.
+Founded in 2005, the organisation was "de-recognised" by Sport England in 2018 and dissolved in 2019.

+History

+The United Kingdom DodgeBall Association was founded in 2005 and based in Stevenage.
+Dodgeball was officially recognised as a sport in England in 2008.

-It was recognised by Sport England as the national governing body of dodgeball in the UK until 2018.
+In 2018, the UKDBA was "de-recognised" as the national governing body for dodgeball by Sport England and Sport Northern Ireland.
+According to Companies House, the UK Dodgeball Association Ltd was dissolved in 2019.

-League Activity
+League activity

 Premier League

 The Premier League was established in 2010.
 The six highest ranked teams in the UK competed over six weeks in the inaugural season.
-Jammy Dodgers claimed the title seeing off Warwick Warriors, Leicester City Ligers, Balls of Steel, Vipers and Derby Seahawks.
+Jammy Dodgers claimed the 2010 title seeing off Warwick Warriors, Leicester City Ligers, Balls of Steel, Vipers and Derby Seahawks.

-Season 2 saw the league expanded to eight teams and it was Bedford Bulls, one of the promoted sides, who stormed to the title in a dramatic final week.
+Season 2 saw the league expanded to eight teams and it was Bedford Bulls, one of the promoted sides, who won the 2011 title.

-Derby Seahawks claimed the 2012/13 title winning 11 out of their 14 matches over the five-week season.
+Derby Seahawks claimed the 2012/13 title.

 The league expanded again for the 2013/14 season, increasing to 10 teams.
-Going into the final week of the season Dirty Ducks lead Meteors at the top of the table by 1 point.

-In the final week The Meteors went on to win the 2013/14 title by the narrowest of margins.
+The Meteors won the 2013/14 title.

-The 2014/15 season was also very close but newly promoted Bedford Mighty Eagles clinched the title with Meteors falling runners up by just two points.